mystery eBay barrel (XD-40 9mm conversion)

 -

-the other option would have been something like partially fitted, requiring final fitting by a gunsmith to the specific sidearm. ↩
+The two major type of aftermarket barrels are “drop-in” and partial fit, the latter requiring final fitting by a gunsmith to the specific sidearm. ↩

 -